-From the beginning of the Church in the Book of Acts to the completion of the world as we now know it, believers have and will gather to worship God.
-Many churches around the world announce these meetings as ‘worship services’ because when we come together in unity we are serving Him.
+From the beginning of the Church in the Book of Acts and through eternity believers will gather to worship God.
+Many churches around the world announce these meetings as worship services because when we come together in unity we are serving Him.
 There is an aspect of serving within the ancient Hebrew word for worship.

-If you weren’t there you would have missed that supernatural experience given to the worshipers.
+If you weren’t present at the Temple you would’ve missed that supernatural experience given to the worshipers.
 God enjoys our corporate worship as a Body of believers.
 I think part of the reason is that the unity within our human bodies, our systems and organs working together to give us life, portrays what happens when the Church worships together.
 We receive a supernatural life, the higher life, as one of the ways He shows His grace to us.

 Then the devil took Him up and revealed to Him all the kingdoms of the world in a moment of time.
 “I will give you the glory of these kingdoms and authority over them,” the devil said, “because they are mine to give to anyone I please.
 I will give it all to you if you will worship me.”
 Jesus replied, “The Scriptures say, ‘You must worship the LORD your God and serve only him.’
 Luke 4:5-8 NLT